 - CE of CSE@ND ranked #9 in the U.S. – link

 - CS of CSE@ND ranked #58 in the U.S. – link

 Preferred research areas

 Areas including, but not limited to:

-I do not care much about whether you already have research accomplishment or not, but it is important that you do have keen interest in security/privacy issues in data or applied cryptography.
+I do not care much about whether you already have research accomplishment or not, but it is important that you do have keen interest and reasonable knowledge in the areas above.

 - Being self-motivated, hard-working, and mature

 - Being able to learn any new language within a reasonable time frame